Paul Mellon: Establishment of philanthropic foundations

-Mellon established the Old Dominion Foundation in 1941 and the Bollingen Foundation in 1945, both to support advancement and learning of the humanities and liberal education.
-The Bollingen Foundation published over 100 books before closing in 1969, the same year the assets of the Old Dominion Foundation were merged into those of his sister Ailsa's Avalon Foundation.
+Mellon established the Old Dominion Foundation in 1941 and the Bollingen Foundation in 1945 to support advancement and learning of the humanities and liberal education.
+The Bollingen Foundation published more than 100 books before it closed in 1969, when the assets of the Old Dominion Foundation were merged into those of his sister Ailsa's Avalon Foundation.
 The combined organization was renamed The Andrew W. Mellon Foundation in honor of their father.

 Yale University

-Paul Mellon's foremost philanthropic interest was his alma mater, Yale University.
-His most generous and well-known gifts established the Yale Center for British Art, but his legacy makes itself felt across the campus.
+Paul Mellon's foremost philanthropic interest was his alma mater, Yale University, where his gifts extended far beyond the Yale Center for British Art.

-Mellon's other major gift was to provide extensive funding to support the creation of two new undergraduate residential colleges at Yale, Ezra Stiles College and Morse College.
-Designed by Eero Saarinen, these colleges along with the Kahn-designed British Art Center demonstrated Mellon's commitment to bringing modern architecture to Yale.
-Perhaps most importantly, the additional undergraduate capacity that these colleges provided were a critical prerequisite to the ability of the university to transition to co-education.
+His second major gift was funding for two new undergraduate residential colleges: Ezra Stiles College and Morse College.
+Designed by Eero Saarinen, these colleges, along with the Kahn-designed British Art Center, demonstrated Mellon's effort to bring modern architecture to Yale.
+The additional undergraduate housing helped Yale add women to its student body in 1969.

-Beyond these capital gifts, Mellon endowed the masterships and deanships of each of Yale's 12 residential colleges.
+Mellon endowed the masterships and deanships of each of Yale's 12 residential colleges.
 He created the Mellon Senior Forum program, which provides a weekly meal for seniors in each of the residential colleges where they can share progress on their senior essays and projects with one another.

-Mellon was active in the humanities at Yale.
-He provided the funding necessary to create the Directed Studies program of intense freshman-year focus on the humanities.
-He supported significantly the undergraduate theater studies program, and endowed named professorships in schools throughout the University, particularly in the humanities.
+Mellon provided the funding to create the Directed Studies program of intense freshman-year focus on the humanities.
+He supported the undergraduate theater studies program, and endowed named professorships in schools throughout the university, particularly in the humanities.